AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 2. Dealing with corrupted data files

-   1. Prerequisites: Ran the [final FitFlow release] jar file.
+   1. Prerequisites: Executed the [final FitFlow release] jar file.

    2. Open the FitFlow home folder.
 Open the Data folder.
 Open the addressbook.json.

    3. In the open addressbook.json.
 Remove the curly bracket ({) at line 1.
 Close and Save the file.

-   4. Double-click the jar file Expected: Shows the GUI without a set of sample contacts.
+   4. Double-click the jar file<br>
+   Expected: Shows the GUI without a set of sample contacts.
 The most recent window size and location is retained.